-- · Identification of patients with suspected hyperkalaemia - Stabilisation of cardiac membrane - Intracellular shifting of potassium - Where feasible, transfer to facility with intensive care capability
+- Intracellular shifting of potassium - Where feasible, transfer to facility with intensive care capability

-Patients aged ≥ 16 years with clinically suspected or laboratory confirmed hyperkalaemia
+• Patients aged \geq 16 years with clinically suspected or laboratory confirmed hyperkalaemia

 Historical features

 - Symptoms may be vague and non-specific.
 A presenting complaint of profound weakness or fatigue is common. - The degree of symptoms experienced relates to the rate of potassium rise, rather than an absolute measured potassium level. - Patients with known chronic renal disease may present with isolated, not clinically relevant, elevations of their serum potassium.
 In the absence of ECG changes or a demonstrated rapid rise in serum potassium, these patients should not be managed for hyperkalaemia in the out-of-hospital setting. - Hyperkalaemia can result from severe cellular damage.
 Suspect hyperkalemia in the following presentations if also presenting with ECG changes: - Severe crush injury e.g., prolonged entrapment under large amount of force - Rhabdomyolysis e.g., caused by extreme exertional / sports-related fatigue. - Pseudohyperkalaemia is a false-positive elevation in serum potassium, typically found following a blood collection involving significant trauma or fist clenching. - In cases of laboratory-identified hyperkalaemia without clinical history or ECG findings consistent with hyperkalaemia, provide conservative management with close observation for deterioration.